mkesicki/api2word/README.md

 Yes, I know, Postman team is working to prepare export of docs to PDF and there are other scripts which do similar things.

+## Used Packages
+- DocX
+- RestSharp
+- YamlDotNet

 ## Usage
 ```
 $ ./Api2Word.exe